Skip to main content

 Alejandro Ocando

-TransAlta, founded in 1909, has grown to become an energy producer with over 2300 employees, approximately $2.07 billion in revenue in 2022, more than $9 billion in assets, and over 75 gas, hydro, solar, wind, and coal facilities across the U.S., Canada, and Australia.
+TransAlta, founded in 1909, has grown to become an energy producer with over 2300 employees, approximately $3 billion in annual revenue, more than $9 billion in assets, and over 60 gas, hydro, solar, wind, and coal facilities across the U.S., Canada, and Australia.

 TransAlta may be a deeply established organization with a deep heritage, but the company wanted to do something radical: Reduce its datacenter footprint to zero and move all data to the cloud.
 This would serve the dual purpose of reducing infrastructure costs while also enabling the flexibility to scale up or down with the demands of business.